Thetford railway station: History

-The original station building of knapped flint was constructed by the Norwich & Brandon Railway in 1845.
+The original station building of knapped flint was constructed by the Norwich and Brandon Railway in 1845.
 The brickwork extension dates from 1889 and the year is engraved on its façade.
 The station complex is a Grade II listed building.

 Services

 The station is served by Greater Anglia and East Midlands Railway.

 The typical off-peak service frequency (Monday to Saturday) is: